-- pool_connections The number of urllib3 connection pools to cache. - pool_maxsize The maximum number of connections to save in the pool. - max_retries The maximum number of retries each connection should attempt. - pool_block Whether the connection pool should block for connections.
+- pool_connections The number of urllib3 connection pools to cache. - pool_maxsize The maximum number of connections to save in the pool. - max_retries (int) The maximum number of retries each connection should attempt.
+Note, this applies only to failed DNS lookups, socket connections and connection timeouts, never to requests where data has made it to the server.
+By default, Requests does not retry failed connections.
+If you need granular control over the conditions under which we retry a request, import urllib3's Retry class and pass that instead. - pool_block Whether the connection pool should block for connections.

 '''

 import requests

 s = requests.Session()

-a = requests.adapters.HTTPAdapter()
+a = requests.adapters.HTTPAdapter(max_retries=3)

 s.mount('http://', a)

 '''